Skip Navigation and Go To Content

 “The study results will help inform future curriculum development, integrating more robust end-of-life content into undergraduate nursing programs,” said Ownby.
 “Ultimately, we hope the project advances nursing education by equipping aspiring nurses with the essential skills and confidence they need to navigate the complexities of end-of-life care with empathy and professionalism.”

-In addition to Ownby, co-investigators are Riza Mauricio, PhD, APRN, CPNP-PC/AC, FCCM; Mandi Lyons, DNP, MSN, RN, WHNP-BC, CHSE; Darlene Acorda, PhD, RN, CNE, CPNP-PC; and Joyce Ju, DNP, RN, FNP-CB, CNE, all assistant professors in the Department of Undergraduate Studies.
+In addition to Ownby, co-investigators are Riza Mauricio, PhD, APRN, CPNP-PC/AC, FCCM; Mandi Lyons, DNP, MSN, RN, WHNP-BC, CHSE; Darlene Acorda, PhD, RN, CNE, CPNP-PC; Joyce Ju, DNP, RN, FNP-CB, CNE; and Kelli M. Galle, MSN, RN, FNP-BC, from the Department of Undergraduate Studies.

 Laura Frnka-Davis